 Antilia, a home fit for India’s uncrowned king and his family-

 The Mumbai residence of Mukesh Ambani and his family is a $2 billion, surreal edifice that can put even royal residences to shame.
-How many monarchs and billionaires can boast homes that stand 27-storeys tall, featuring a 168 car garage, a staff of 600, a snow room, an ice cream parlor.
+How many monarchs and billionaires can boast homes that stand 27 stories tall, featuring a 168 car garage, a staff of 600, a snow room, an ice cream parlor.
 Antilia is built on an area of 400,000 square feet, so there is room for a lot more, and a lot more there is.
 The 178-meter (570-feet) tall home designed by architecture firms Perkins & Will, and Hirsch Bedner Associates, also features a grand ballroom, movie theater, and several lounge rooms.

-The mansion has no less than three helipads, a massive temple can fit 50 people, wine tasting rooms, and withstand an earthquake of 8.0 magnitude on the Richter scale.
+The mansion has no less than three helipads, a massive temple that can fit 50 people, wine tasting rooms, and withstand an earthquake of magnitude 8.0 on the Richter scale.
 The home includes a spa and a yoga center located at the dedicated health and wellness level.
 “It’s a modern home with an Indian heart,” Nita Ambani told Vanity Fair.
 “We made our home right at the top because we wanted the sunlight … so it’s an elevated house on top of a garden.”
-The family occupies the top 6 floors of this architectural anomaly.
+The family occupies the top six floors of this architectural anomaly.

 Tags from the story